scoony/conky-nas/README.md

 # conky-nas

-This project was created to make the perfect conky for a Plex server.
+This project was created to make the perfect conky for a Plex server (multi-language support).

 #### Support:
 - transmission-deamon